 Each research field is affiliated with one of the academic departments or graduate schools.
-Undergraduate and master's/doctoral students conduct their research in one of the following departments or graduate schools, respectively.
+Undergraduate and master's/doctoral students conduct their research in one of the following departments or graduate schools.

-Eng

-% Collaborators are listed on each research department/field introduction page.

-School of Engineering, Graduate School of Engineering: Eng.

-School of Science, Graduate School of Science: Sci.

-Interdisciplinary Graduate School of Engineering Sciences:
+Campus Collaborating Departments Ito School of Engineering, Graduate School of Engineering / School of Science, Graduate School of Science Chikushi Interdisciplinary Graduate School of Engineering Sciences / Graduate School of Integrated Frontier Sciences

+Access